cccbr/runningatower/content/docs/buildingateam/_index.md

 {{<hint info>}}
 -	The weekly, monthly schedule.
--	Annual dates e.g. ringers’ dinner, tower outing(s), AGM
+-	Annual dates e.g. ringers’ dinner, tower outing(s), AGM.
--	Special events e.g. particular Saint’s days, (church) patronal festival, fetes
+-	Special events e.g. particular Saint’s days, (church) patronal festival, fetes.
 -	Public Open days, e.g. heritage open days.
 - Training days, teaching sessions when not a practice night.
 {{</hint>}}

 Consider when to ring and when not to ring.
 Occasions to ring include Sunday services, weddings, funerals, church events, national events, patronal day, local festivals and traditions.
 It is worth compiling a list for your tower.
-Occasions not to ring may include Holy Week, see the “Ringing Forums” [discussion](https://www.ringingforums.org/discussion/93/ringing-in-holy-week-time-to-spring-clean-the-tower-but-what-ringing-for-a-funeral) on this.
+Occasions not to ring may include Holy Week, see the [“Ringing Forums” discussion](https://www.ringingforums.org/discussion/93/ringing-in-holy-week-time-to-spring-clean-the-tower-but-what-ringing-for-a-funeral).

 There are proprietary apps available that might be of use in arranging a calendar, e.g. WhatsApp, Band.

 ### Arranging Ringing

 The [CCCBR Volunteering and Leadership Work Group](https://cccbr.org.uk/about/workgroups/volunteer-and-leadership/) is the primary source of information for this topic.
-Further details as to what help they can provide can be obtained by selecting the 'what we do' link on that webpage.
+Further details as to what help they can provide can be obtained by selecting the 'what we do' link on their webpage.

 If you are not used to running ringing, doing so can seem daunting.
 There is no need for it to be, in essence it is simple.
 You are going to ask certain ringers to try and ring certain things.
 This means you have to judge who can ring what and what they will find useful or, ideally and, enjoy.
 No one gets that right all the time.
 With practice you will get better at it.

 Perhaps the most important things to remember are:
 -	Ringers are volunteers.
-They are at the practice because they want to be.
+They are at the session because they want to be.
 -	Ringers are human.
 They have good days and bad days.
-What they can ring well one week they might struggle with the next.
+What they can ring well one time they might struggle with the next.
 -	Ringing is a team activity.
 How well we ring and how much pleasure we get from it depends on how well the band rings; not just on how well the individual rings.

 The following are a series of tips to running ringing.
 Not all will be applicable to you and the ringing that you are running.
 You do not need to remember, let alone master, them all when you start.
 You will discover which work in your unique circumstances.
 There is no standard tower nor standard ringing session.
 With that in mind here are some tips.